vithushankuhan/school_district_analysis/README.md

 2. It is clear the the performance of Thomas High School relative to other schools drops significantly as the overall passing percentage drops by a lot.
 Prior to removing the 9th grade scores, Thomas High School was a top 3 performing school.
 However, after this this incident it clearly at the bottom of the list.
 3. Third, the medium bin will also see a signifit decrease in the passing percentage since Thomas High School was in that bin.
 4. Finally, a significant drop in math and reading scores can be observed.
 Passing math dropped from 93.2% to 66.9%.
 Passing reading dropped from 97.3% to 69.6%

+In summary, the analysis conducted on the school district provides interesting insight into the performance of each school within the district.
+Events like the one in the present study present a unique opportuniy to understand how changes in school performances impact individual and district performance.
+With that being said, the results from this project presents the school board with valuable information into how situtations like academic dishonesty should be handled in the future.